 - i) The employee should upon leaving the review with the Sheriff, contact EAP immediately in order to schedule himself / herself with an SAP and begin a treatment process.
-An employee who does not contact EAP within 48 hours, the employer will seek to terminate the employee pursuant to Section 75 of the New York State Civil Service Law (NYSCSL). - j) As soon as the SAP contacts the SAPM or ASAPM with information that the employee has complied or is complying with the treatment process; supplies a follow-up testing schedule and states the employee is ready for Return-to-Duty testing, the SAPM or ASAPM will schedule a Return-to-Duty test and contact the UCSODPS to inform him / her of the test time, in order for the UCSODPS to contact the employee. - k) When a negative result for a Return-to-Duty test is received by the SAPM or ASAPM, the information shall be communicated to the Sheriff by the SAPM or ASAPM.
+An employee who does not contact EAP within 48 hours even if it is the first positive test consequence, the employer will seek to terminate the employee pursuant to Section 75 of the New York State Civil Service Law (NYSCSL). - j) As soon as the SAP contacts the SAPM or ASAPM with information that the employee has complied or is complying with the treatment process; supplies a follow-up testing schedule and states the employee is ready for Return-to-Duty testing, the SAPM or ASAPM will schedule a Return-to-Duty test and contact the UCSODPS to inform him / her of the test time, in order for the UCSODPS to contact the employee. - k) When a negative result for a Return-to-Duty test is received by the SAPM or ASAPM, the information shall be communicated to the Sheriff or Undersheriff by the SAPM or ASAPM.